myselfhimself/gmic-py/CONTRIBUTING.md

 - create a Git tab named "v[your version]"
 - git push your tag
 - the builds that are sensible to `v*` tags will trigger in addition to the regular ones, make sure all turns green :)

+# Writing documentation
+- Offline Pythonic documentation: function/class parameters: for now no Python C Argument Clinic documentation has been written to help document parameters, especially as it needs a third-party build tool obviously.
+Basic pythonic `help()` support for most module-level types has been written though, with examples.
+If the binding were written in eg. Pybind11, fine-grain documentation would be easier.
+- An online user-friendly documentation is hosted and updated automatically for every Git push at [gmic-py.readthedocs.io](https://gmic-py.readthedocs.io).
+It is in sync with the master branch and the `docs/` directory.
+The readthedocs.io documentation is managed through myselfhimself's account (ie. the current Github repository manager's account), on [readthedocs.io](https://readthedocs.io).
+Build statuses for each Git push can be monitored and this may help in troubleshooting formatting or docs configuration files errors.